Thailand - Phattalung

 There are rice fields adjacent to Phattalung main town

-If you want the things I listed above when you visited Thailand there are lots of tourist destinations where these things exist.
+If you want the things I listed above when you visit Thailand there are lots of tourist destinations where these things exist.
 If you enjoy nature and would like to see how all of Thailand used to be, visiting somewhere like Phattalung is now the only chance you have.

 If you wish to stay in Phattalung main town don't expect to find tourist class hotels everywhere, as you can in Thai tourist resorts.
 For many years the only accommodation options were the old style Chinese hotels that I remember so vividly from my 1987 trip to Thailand.

-The Patalung Hotel
+The ancient Patalung Hotel